-Police to excavate site in search for children missing for 52 years
+Police start digging at site for 3 children missing for 52 years

 As public interest in the case grew, a torrent of false leads and misinformation flowed from a concerned public, throwing investigators off.

-In one now notorious incident, a Dutch psychic travelled to Adelaide to help find the children and turned up nothing.
+In one now notorious incident, a Dutch psychic traveled to Adelaide to help find the children and turned up nothing.
 In another, a 14-year-old sent fake letters to the parents, claiming to be from their daughter Jane saying that a man had abducted them.

-Harbors would be drained and foreign countries would be visited in the search for the Beaumont children, but nothing turned up anything conclusive.
+Harbors would be drained and foreign countries would be visited in the search for the Beaumont children, but nothing turned up that was conclusive.

 "We've had hundreds of people nominated as a person of interest and some of the most notorious and vile criminals across the country nominated as suspects.
 Similarly, in those cases, we haven't been able to prove they are responsible or exclude them.
 There's probably about a dozen people that fit into that category," Detective Superintendent Bray said.